-CAUTION: Many repairs may only be done by a certified service technician.
+∧ CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
 Read and follow the safety instructions that came with the product.

-- Unpack the expansion card and prepare it for installation.
-For instructions, see the documentation accompanying the card. - Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 3.
-Open the system. - Locate the expansion-card connector on the riser.
-4. - 5.
-Open the expansion-card latch and remove the filler bracket. - 6.
-Holding the card by its edges, position the card so that the card-edge connector aligns with the expansion-card connector. - 7.
-Align the expansion-card bracket with the hooks on the chassis. - Insert the card-edge connector into the expansion-card connector until the card is fully seated.
+- 1. Unpack the expansion card and prepare it for installation.
+For instructions, see the documentation accompanying the card. - Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and 2. peripherals. - 3.
+If applicable, rotate the system feet inward and lay the system on its side on a flat, stable surface.

-NOTE: Ensure that the expansion card is properly seated along the chassis, so that expansion-card latch can
+NOTE: For systems installed with the wheel assembly, ensure that you lay the system on a sturdy, stable surface with the wheel assembly extending off the edge of the surface.

+4. Open the system.

+- 5. If applicable, remove the PCIe card holder. - 6.
+From inside the system, press and push out the expansion card release latch to open it. - 7.
+If you are installing a new expansion card, remove the filler bracket.

+NOTE: Keep the filler bracket in case you need to remove the expansion card.
+Filler brackets must be installed over empty expansion-card slots to maintain FCC certification of the system.
+The brackets also keep dust and dirt out of the system and aid in proper cooling and airflow inside the system.

-- 9. Slide the expansion-card holder by pressing on the tab, to support the expansion card on riser 2. - 10.
-Slide the expansion-card latch into position. - 11.
-If applicable, connect cables to the expansion card. - 12.
-Close the system. - 13.
-Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals. - 14.
-Install any device drivers required for the card as described in the documentation for the card.
+- Holding the card by its edges, position the card so that the card-edge connector aligns with the expansion card 8. connector. - 9.
+Insert the card-edge connector into the expansion card connector until the card is fully seated. - 10.
+From outside the system, rotate the expansion card latch toward the system until it snaps into place. - 11.
+If applicable, connect the two SAS cables to the expansion card. - 12.
+If applicable, connect the P3 power cable to the system board. - 13.
+If applicable, install the PCIe card holder. - 14.
+Close the system. - 15.
+If applicable, place the system upright on a flat, stable surface and rotate the system feet outward. - 16.
+Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals.

-Removing Expansion-Card Risers
+Removing A GPU Card

-CAUTION: Many repairs may only be done by a certified service technician.
+- ∧ CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
-Read and follow the safety instructions that came with the product.

-- 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2.
-Open the system. - If installed, remove an expansion card from the riser.
-If installed, remove the iDRAC Ports card from expansion-card riser 1. - 4.
-Holding the touch points, lift the expansion-card riser from the riser connector on the system board.
+Read and follow the safety instructions that came with the product. - 1.
+Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2.
+If applicable, rotate the system feet inward and lay the system on its side on a flat, stable surface.